Programmatic Business Model: Ad Network vs. Ad Exchange

 The introduction of ad exchanges, many of which adopted the name SSP later in the game, created a truly international media trading.

 Traditional ad networks had a limited scope, unable to provide scale to global advertisers, who need diverse audiences across different geos and content niches.
 Ad networks had issues with integrations and trading inventory with the external sources.

 What is a programmatic ad network?

-If before, ad networks concentrated on selling the remnant traffic, modern programmatic ad networks focused on premium inventory and offering it to advertisers for higher prices.
+If before ad networks concentrated on selling the remnant traffic, modern programmatic ad networks focus on premium inventory, offering it to advertisers for higher prices.
 Alternatively, ad networks are used to sell owned media by the large publishers or media houses, to get a better price for their premium inventory and flexibly manage their demand.

 Programmatic ad networks started using more sophisticated programmatic trading methods, such as reserved deals or private marketplaces, to provide inventory to hand-picked advertisers on exclusive conditions before entering the open auction.

 The addressability across the web and in-app will be fading out in light of the looming phase-out of third-party cookies for web and IDFA for iOS devices.
 This can sparkle the new dawn of programmatic ad networks, mainly vertical ad networks, more on that read in our guide.